africandh-ku/africandh-ku.github.io/_posts/2020-10-08-digital-storytelling-symposium-2020.md

 ----
 **KEYNOTE Address:<br />The STAYED and the STOLEN: an Immersive Virtual Experience of Cape Coast Castle, Ghana--Humanizing a History of Horror for Healing**
-_Professor Kim Gallon, Purdue University and Esther Armah, The Armah Institute._
+_Professor Kim Gallon, Purdue University and Esther Armah, The Armah Institute of Emotional Justice._

 **PANEL 1: Digital Stories of Africa-based DH Scholarship**